knmoriwaki/cosmoglint/README.md

 ### Training

-Put training data at `[data_path]` and a file that contains normalization parameters at `[norm_param_file]`, and run the following:
+Run the following command:
 ```bash
 cd ./scripts
 python train_transformer.py --data_path [data_path] --norm_param_file [norm_param_file] --use_dist --use_vel
 ```
+where:
+- `[data_path]` is the path to the training data.
+- `[norm_param_file]` is the normalization parameter file name.

 The distance and velocity relative to halo are modeled when options `--use_dist` and `--use_vel` are given.

-The training data should be a hdf5 file that contains the following properties of halos:
+The training data is a hdf5 file that contains the following properties of halos:
 - `HaloMass`
 - `NumSubgroups`
 - `Offset`